openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

 ## Step 3: Upgrade the OpenEBS Pools and Volumes

-Even after the OpenEBS Operator has been upgraded to 1.0.0, the cStor Storage Pools and volumes (both jiva and cStor)  will continue to work with older versions.
-Use the following steps in the same order to upgrade cStor Pools and volumes.
+Even after the OpenEBS Operator has been upgraded to 1.0.0, the Storage Pools and Volumes (both jiva and cStor)  will continue to work with older versions.
+Use the following steps in the same order to upgrade Pools and Volumes.

 *Note: Upgrade functionality is still under active development.
 It is highly recommended to schedule a downtime for the application using the OpenEBS PV while performing this upgrade.
 Also, make sure you have taken a backup of the data before starting the below upgrade procedure.*